By Jane Parent

 Applying to college can feel overwhelming.
 There are thousands of colleges to pick from, multiple admissions tests to sit through, numerous essays to write.
 Is it any surprise that some families opt to hire an independent admissions consultant?
 In fact, admissions consulting has become a booming industry in recent years, one that, for a fee ranging from a couple hundred to tens of thousands of dollars, can help students through the complex (and often bewildering) process of applying to college.

-But with so many online resources available to provide admissions help for free, do you really need to pay for admissions advice?
+But with so many online resources available to provide admissions help for free, do you really need to pay for college admissions advice?

 Well, it depends on your situation.
 “What is your goal, and do you have the means to hire someone?” asks Cecilia Castellano, vice provost of strategic enrollment at Bowling Green State University in Ohio.

 According to Castellano, private admissions specialists are most common in situations where families want their students to gain admission to first-tier, Ivy League schools, where acceptance rates now hover around 6 percent.
 “An admissions specialist can absolutely help those families navigate a particular school’s unique admissions process,” explains Castellano.
 “While it certainly isn’t a necessity, it’s a luxury I would not discount if you can afford it.”

 “Ideally, I’d love to say that a family should never have to pay for admissions advice,” adds Jill Medina, senior associate director of admissions at Oberlin College in Ohio.
 “Every high school student should have access to an admissions advisor who is going to help with the application process.
 But I understand that isn’t always the case if your student attends a high school with one college advisor who is responsible for 600 kids.”

 So, you are unable to afford a costly private consultant, but still need help with the college application.
 Where should your search for free admissions advice start?